-In this tutorial, I’m going to go over the basics of the three most popular protocols: POP3, SMTP and IMAP.
-With this basic understanding, you will be able to make a more informed decision when creating email accounts and what systems to use.
+In this tutorial, I’m going to go over the basics of the three most popular protocols: POP3, SMTP, and IMAP.
+With this basic understanding, you will be able to make informed decisions when creating email accounts.

 Using POP3 Email Protocols

 The Post Office Protocol version 3, or POP3 for short, is one of the most common methods for receiving email.
 In this protocol, your messages are downloaded directly to a device and readable even if you’re not online.
-This is convenient in many settings, especially if you’re in an area where Internet is sporadic at best.
+This is convenient in many settings, especially if you’re in an area where the internet connection is sporadic.

 Using SMTP Email Protocols

-Simple Mail Transfer Protocol, or SMTP, is essentially the standard method of sending email.
-It accompanies the use of POP3 whether the system is secured or not.
+While POP is for retrieving email, the Simple Mail Transfer Protocol, or SMTP, is the standard method for sending email.

 Using IMAP Email Protocols

-The Internet Message Access Protocol, or IMAP, is a system that is essentially web-based.
-Instead of downloading email as in POP3, you access a live view of the online server.
+The Internet Message Access Protocol, or IMAP, is a system that, instead of downloading email as in POP3, provides a live view of the email server.
 This is convenient if you use a smartphone and computer systems to access email.
-Instead of downloading the message and removing it from the server, the IMAP keeps everything online.
+Rather than downloading messages and removing them from the server, IMAP keeps everything online.

-The only real drawback to IMAP is the fact you need an Internet connection to use it.
-If you travel into a cellular dead zone, you won’t be able to access messages on your mobile device.
-The trade-off is the speed and flexibility in which IMAP functions.
+One drawback to IMAP is that you need an internet connection to use it.
+The trade-off is the speed and flexibility which IMAP provides.